filippovisconti/docs/_posts/dphpc/2024-01-23-9-Performance-Modeling.md

 If working on task 𝒕:
  Case 0
-  𝑡 has another instruction to execute → execute it Case 1 𝑡 spawns task 𝑠 → return 𝑡 to pile, continue with 𝑠 Case 2 𝑡 stalls → return 𝑡 to pile and idle
+  t has another instruction to execute → execute it Case 1 t spawns task 𝑠 → return t to pile, continue with 𝑠 Case 2 t stalls → return t to pile and idle
  Case 3
-  𝑡 dies (finishes) → continue with parent p or idle (if p has living children)
+  t dies (finishes) → continue with parent p or idle (if p has living children)
 ```